 Boeing 747 cargo plane makes emergency landing shortly after takeoff at Miami airport

-A cargo plane has made an emergency landing at Miami International Airport after experiencing engine failure shortly after takeoff
+A witness saw sparks shooting from a cargo plane as it made an emergency landing at Miami International Airport shortly after takeoff

-MIAMI -- A cargo plane made an emergency landing at Miami International Airport after experiencing engine failure shortly after takeoff, an airline spokesperson said.
+MIAMI -- A witness saw sparks shooting from a cargo plane as it made an emergency landing at Miami International Airport shortly after takeoff.

 The Boeing 747 was on its way to Luis Muñoz Marin International Airport in Puerto Rico when the crew reported an engine failure, the Federal Aviation Administration said in a statement Friday.
 Atlas Air Flight 95 then returned safely to Miami International Airport, the agency said.